Ever wondered why fish is said to be good for your eyes? Why unsaturated fats are better for you than saturated fats? Or what an “antioxidant” is?

 Fibre doesn’t contribute to your overall carbohydrate intake as it can’t get digested—it just passes through the body.
 Legumes like lentils are good sources of fibre, which can help increase bowel movement—and lower blood cholesterol levels.
 This reduction is important because the body can’t break down cholesterol (more on cholesterol later!).

-Fats come in 4 forms:
+Fats come in these forms:

 - Saturated fats

 You might’ve heard that unsaturated fats are better for you than saturated and trans fats.
 The reason is linked to low-density lipoproteins (LDLs) and high-density lipoproteins (HDLs), which are particles of fat and protein that carry cholesterol within the body.

 LDLs bring cholesterol from the liver to different cells in the body, whereas HDLs collect cholesterol from the bloodstream and return it to the liver—which then expels it from the body.